Medal and Decoration

 Another one resurfaced.
 It had been gifted by Owens to a weightlifter, as a reward for helping him to make speeches in public meetings in the 1950s and 1960s.
 It was sold for $ 600K as lot 1 by Goldin on December 7, 2019.
 Please watch the video commented by Darren Rovell for the ESPN specialized sport channel.

-2019 SOLD for $ 2.05M including premium
+2019 SOLD for $ 2.05M by Heritage

 The tradition of commemorative medallions flown in US space missions begins with the first manned Gemini flight.
 They were made of pewter or sterling and sometimes gilded.
 Although the production was not documented, their boxes were marked Fliteline.
 The mission dates are engraved after the return to earth.

 The latest series of Fliteline medallions is for Apollo 1.
 Eight prototypes had been prepared before the cabin fire.
 As a tribute to his fallen comrades, Neil Armstrong took a gilt specimen with him to the Apollo 11 LM.
-Coming from his collection, it was sold for $ 275K including premium by Heritage on November 1, 2018.
+Coming from his collection, it was sold for $ 275K by Heritage on November 1, 2018.

 When the Apollo program restarted in 1968, NASA reorganized this prestigious operation.
 The design is generally made by the crew of the related mission.
 Until Apollo 10 the shape is free.
 The production is entrusted to Robbins Company, a supplier of badges for the FBI and of Olympic medals.